 Elise Arancio is a composer whose musical language is driven by conversation.
 Her music is often composed of animated dialogues between and within different instruments and mediums, with energy and impulse acting as central impetuses.
 As a lover of words, much of her music draws inspiration from poetry and literature, and she is always playing with the sounds of objects around her.

 In 2014 she made her debut with the premiere of a string orchestra piece at Emory University.
-Since then, her orchestral and chamber works have been performed across the country and internationally by ensembles including the National Youth Orchestra of the USA, Sandbox Percussion, Emory Youth Symphony Orchestra, Emory Junior Chamber Orchestra, and by members of Orlando Philharmonic Orchestra, Minnesota Opera Orchestra, and Curtis Symphony Orchestra, among others.
-Her work will also be featured on the radio as part of WHYY/PBS's series "On Stage at Curtis."
+Since then, her orchestral and chamber works have been performed across the country and internationally by ensembles including the Atlanta Symphony Orchestra, New Jersey Symphony Orchestra, Curtis Symphony Orchestra, National Youth Orchestra of the USA, PRISM saxophone quartet, Sandbox Percussion, and Emory Youth Symphony Orchestra, among others.
+She has had the opportunity to collaborate with the Rock School of Dance Education in Philadelphia and the One Book, One Philadelphia 2020 and 2021 program, and her work was also featured as part of WHYY/PBS's series "On Stage at Curtis."